Tops Tips to Help You Have an Epic New Zealand Campervan Trip in Winter

 - Casual long-sleeve tops

 - Swimwear (for the hot pools)

-- Thick woolen socks
+- Thick woollen socks

-Grab some extra winter gear in New Zealand
+Grab Some Extra Winter Gear in New Zealand

-Once you arrive in New Zealand, take some time to grab a few essentials before hitting the road.
+Once you arrive in New Zealand, take some time to grab a few winter essentials before hitting the road.
 Here are some suggestions especially for a winter trip!

-- Skin cream – keep your skin hydrated in the cold weather
+- Skin cream – Keep your skin hydrated in the cold weather

 - Groceries to make warm hearty meals – Rental campervans in New Zealand come equipped with everything you need to make warm food, so do some supermarket shopping!